nishantika/nishantika.github.io/_pages/about.md

 Beyond my role as a Software Developer, I maintain a blog through [Medium](https://medium.com/@nishantikagarg).
 On this platform, I share my perspectives and learnings on a wide range of topics.

-Additionally, I pursuemy my passion for art by running an art page on [Instagram](https://www.instagram.com/bynishantika/) where I showcase my amateur artwork.
+Additionally, I pursue my passion for art by running an art page on [Instagram](https://www.instagram.com/bynishantika/) where I showcase my amateur artwork.

 Should you have any inquiries or wish to connect, please feel free to reach out to me via [email](mailto:nishantikagarg@gmail.com).